Lee Sang-deuk

-Lee Sang-deuk (born November 29, 1935) is a South Korean politician and businessman.
-He is well known as the older brother of the former South Korean president, Lee Myung-bak.
+Lee Sang-deuk (Korean: 이상득; 29 November 1935 – 23 October 2024) was a South Korean politician and businessman.
+He was well known as the older brother of the former South Korean president, Lee Myung-bak.
 He was a member of the conservative Saenuri Party in the National Assembly.
-He was convicted of bribery in 2013, and is currently serving a one-year prison sentence.
+He was convicted of bribery in 2013, and sentenced to a prison sentence of one year and two months.

+Lee died on 23 October 2024, at the age of 88.